AppDaemon/appdaemon/docs/APPGUIDE.rst

       module: appmodule
       app_users: !include /home/ubuntu/dev/conf/app_users.yaml

-In the App, the app_users can be accessed like every other argument the App can access.
+In the App, the app_users can be accessed like every other argument the App can access, this works for TOML files also.

 App Dependencies
 ----------------